baus/cognito-strap/README.md

 TODO:

-* Remove dependency on Redux and react-cognito
-* Implement change password workflow
-* Implement change email?
+* Implement change email.
 Is this possible?

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).